minhajul-karim/finance/README.md

 1. Input validation for all kind for all forms in front end and back end.
 2. Make sure password contains at least one capital letter, one number, and one special character.
 3. Implement in-page buy/sell features for each stock.
+4. Change the Database from SQLite to Postgress in order to host it on Heroku.